DarlingtonAlban/Darlington_Portfolio/README.md

 ### Data Cleaning

-1. Expoted the data excel to powerbi
+1. Exported the data excel to powerbi
 2. Formatted the data
-3. Removed duplicate
+3. Removed duplicates
-4. Removed Unwanted Column
+4. Removed Unwanted Columns
 5. Replaced null values

+### Exploratory Data Analysis

+EDA involve exploring the HR data to answer key questions, such as:

+- Which department has the most employees?
+- What is the number of candidates recruited each year?
+- What is the number of employees according to their marital status?
+- What is the ratings of the employee according to their perfomance score?
+- Which gender has the most employee?
+- Which state has the most employees?

+### Findings

 # Project 3: Sales Analysis

+1.

 ## Table Of Content